Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 README.txt
 ==========

-This README file provides an overview of the directory structure and instructions on how to compile and use the `filter_metricCombVis` plugin for MeshLab.
+This README file provides an overview of the directory structure and instructions on how to compile and use the MetricCombVis plugin for MeshLab.

 Directory Structure:
 --------------------